-We will be updating this page on a regular basis as we become aware of more resources or as we develop them, so please return as often as you need to.
+We will add news items and updates as we become aware of them, and we will also continue to upload resources as we become aware of them or as we develop them, so please return as often as you need to.

 There is a number menu to the right of the screen, hover your mouse over a number to view the menu and click on it to navigate to that section.